NeonSky/portfolio/README.md

 Master's thesis in computer science and engineering.
 A paper that demonstrates how latency-induced simulation errors, present in current state-of-the-art real-time interactive ocean simulations (due to asynchronous GPU readbacks), can be avoided without hurting performance.
-From investigating the state of the art, we found that the latency-induced simulation errors could negatively affect the long-term state of simulation by significant degrees.
+From investigating the state of the art, we found that the latency-induced simulation errors could negatively affect the long-term state of the simulation by significant degrees.
-The framework that we propose to solve this issue integrates all parts of the simulation (ocean, wakes, and boats) on the GPU, effectively avoiding readbacks all together.
+The framework that we propose to solve this issue integrates all parts of the simulation (ocean, wakes, and boats) on the GPU, effectively avoiding readbacks altogether.

 A prototype of our proposed framework was implemented in Unreal Engine 4.26, mainly using C++14 and HLSL-based custom compute shaders.
-All shaders were written to utilize the new Render Dependency Graph (RDG) and the Vulkan API was used as the backend.
+All shaders were written to utilize the new Render Dependency Graph (RDG) model in Unreal, and the Vulkan API was used as the backend.
 Additionally, Python was used for report-related data analysis and a C#/Unity project was built to measure the delays of asynchronous readbacks.

-The simulation itself is quite math-heavy and utilizes Digital Signal Processors (DSP) theory to a great extent in order to derive the Fourier transforms needed to continously convert the ocean between frequency space (for efficient animation) and world space (for user perception).
+The simulation itself is quite math-heavy and utilizes Digital Signal Processing (DSP) theory to a great extent in order to derive the Fourier transforms needed to continuously convert the ocean between frequency space (for efficient animation) and world space (for user perception).

 ![](images/master_thesis.png)
 ![](images/master_thesis2.png)